theseptember6th/MY_MINOR_PROJECT/README.md

    ```sh
    python app.py
    ```
-5. **Upload a video through the web interface and process it.**
+5. **Upload a video of 30 sec or less beacause otherwise it will take a lot of time for processing through the web interface and process it.**

 ## Methodology
 ### **1. Object Detection (YOLOv8)**
-- The YOLOv8 model detects players, referees, and the ball in video frames.
+- The YOLOv5 model detects players, referees, and the ball in video frames.

 ### **2. Object Tracking (ByteTrack)**
 - Assigns unique track IDs to detected objects across multiple frames.